 The MIT LGO program accepts a number of US veterans every year, averaging about 15% of the LGO class.
 Veterans can get advice from current students, the Sloan Student Funding office, and the MIT Student Financial Services office.
 For information about veteran benefits, please visit this page.

 MIT also participates in the Yellow Ribbon Program.
-Qualified candidates are welcome to ask about the opportunity during the application process, and can begin the Yellow Ribbon application once accepted to the LGO program.
+Qualified candidates are welcome to ask about the opportunity during the application process.

 Once admitted to LGO, students can begin their FAFSA and loan applications.
 Further details about LGO tuition costs and how to budget your expenses over the two years are provided when admitted.